archit-rohal/shelf-discovery-app/README.md

 - React Router v6
 - Vanilla CSS integrated with BoostMat UI Component Library

-### Fake Backend
+### MockBee as backend

-This project uses mockBee to provide fake backend APIs for development and testing. mockBee simplifies the development process by offering ready-to-use fake APIs, allowing you to focus on building and testing frontend features quickly.
+This project uses [mockBee](https://mockbee.netlify.app/) to provide fake backend APIs for development and testing. mockBee simplifies the development process by offering ready-to-use fake APIs, allowing a focus on building and testing frontend features quickly.